rust-lang/rfcs/text/0000-quick-debug-macro.md

 the identity function on the expression, but the call will be inlined away such that the overhead is zero.

-The file name, line number and column is included for increased utility when included in production quality code.
+The file name, line number and column is included for increased utility when included in non-trivial code.
 The expression is also stringified, so that the developer can easily see the syntactic structure of the expression that evaluted to the RHS of the equality.